2013-11-22

 From around the web, those who did reply to the text message, report another text saying, "please enter the verification code -44- when we will call you."
 There might be a message about your Voice Mail being setup or other such nonsense.

 All that happened is you confirmed your phone number is accepting text messages and a gullible person responded.
-Your name and number will be sold the the highest spam-bidder.
+Your name and number will be sold the highest spam-bidder.
 Expect a lot of Viagra messages.

 One person, after replying, reportedly got a call from "Gmail Support" and was charged $99 to unlock the account and install "lifetime protection."
 Oh my gosh!
 No!
 She was completely ripped off and adding insult to injury, she gave away her Visa card and the farm.